 In amongst the incredible natural views the Golden Circle has to offer is a beautiful place with very few signposts directing you to it.
 I am of course talking about the Secret Lagoon – the Blue Lagoon’s lesser known distant relative and oldest of all the swimming pools in Iceland.

-The Secret Lagoon affords you a morning, afternoon or full day relaxing within the perfect temperature hot spring pool; allowing you to just float there and relax completely.
+The Secret Lagoon affords you a morning, afternoon or full day relaxing within the perfect temperature hot spring pool, allowing you to just float there and relax completely.
 Unlike the Blue Lagoon, the Secret Lagoon doesn’t have any timed entry so once you’re inside, you’re welcome to stay for as long or as little as you like (until 8pm closing in the winter, 10pm in the summer).

 Once you’ve finished relaxing, take a wander along the wooden paths and see the surrounding hot springs and even your very own miniature geysir.
 Personally, I think this adds to the special vibe the Secret Lagoon offers.